bakape/recache/README.md

 concatenation of individually compressed component GZIP buffers to the equivalent of the concatenation of the source component buffers.
-This allows recache to generate a tree of components on request that can be sequentially written to a consumer such as an HTTP request or buffer builder with zero extra buffer copies or allocation.
+This allows recache to generate a tree of components on request that can be sequentially written to a consumer such as a HTTP request or buffer builder with zero extra buffer copies or allocation.

 Unlike more traditional caches, that provide a more or less CRUD-like interface,